 At the conclusion of the inspection, the FDA noted that as a part of the company’s recall, LivaNova issued an update to its cleaning and disinfection instructions following complaints of patient deaths due to infections caused by the Stockert 3T.
 But the FDA concluded that the acceptance criteria for the test did not demonstrate that the updated procedures produced a reduction in bacteria.
 The FDA stated that it will remain “actively engaged” in the process.

 The number of lawsuits involving the Stockert 3T Heater-Cooler Unit have more than doubled in the last year.
-On February 1, 2018, 39 lawsuits over the heater-cooler devices were consolidated into a multi-district litigation (MDL) in Pennsylvania.
-Additionally, at least 33 other state cases may be included in the MDL.
+On February 1, 2018, 39 lawsuits over the heater-cooler devices were consolidated into a multi-district litigation (“MDL”) in Pennsylvania.